 To move through the elements of a collection, you first need to declare a cursor using a FOREACH statement, just as you would declare a cursor to move through a set of rows.
-Figure 11-76 shows the FOREACH and END FOREACH statements, with no statements between them yet.
+The following figure shows the FOREACH and END FOREACH statements, with no statements between them yet.

 '''

 FOREACH cursor1 FOR

+...

 END FOREACH

 '''